rvjc/free-plotter/README.md

 This program requires Python 3.x (turtle comes as standard) and runs on any platform.
 At the time, we tested it on Python 3.2.
 The help is self-explanatory and some sample plots are provided to get you started.

 The last four sample plots are "square" waves based on compositions of Sine waves.
 This was a sneaky introduction to the Fourier Series which might lead to a better understanding of harmonics, etc for a young music buff.
-However, it didn't get any traction at the time  because he was too damned distracted with programming!
+However, it didn't get any traction at the time  because he was too damned distracted with for/while loops!

 ## Screenshots